Asphocarp/Unitodo/RAW.md

 ## Todos

-- [ ] 0-1 prove it to be useful by doing a project

 - [ ] 2 unique-id can be fucking doomed! (with checking before applying)
     - [ ] 2 render timestamp (even when not leading) / remove it?
 - [ ] 1 submit to homebrew, aur; make doc and everything more user-friendly